component-driven/component-driven-development/src/exercises/exercise02/Readme.md

 #### The task

 1. Add a new variation of a button
-    - Render current style when the component rendered with a `primary` prop.
+    - Render current style when the component rendered with a `variation="primary"` prop.
-    - Render a new, secondary, style (no background, just a border) by default.
+    - Render a new, secondary, style (no background, just a border) when the component is rendered with a `variation="secondary"` prop.
-1. Add a new prop to PropTypes.
+2. Add a new prop to PropTypes.
+3. Render a secondary button by default (when the `variation` prop is missed).

 <details>
  <summary>Solution</summary>